andrew-scorchsoft/scorchsoft-quick-whisper/readme.md

 4. Enable "Auto Copy-edit with GPT-4" for advanced text processing, allowing GPT-4 to edit the transcription for improved readability and structure.

+## Configuration

+QuickWhisper includes a configuration system that allows you to customize recording behavior.
+Access it via **Settings > Config**.

+### Recording Location

+Choose where audio recording files are saved:

+- **Alongside application (recommended)**: Saves recordings in a `tmp` folder next to the application
+- **In AppData folder**: Uses the OS-appropriate application data directory:
+  - Windows: `%APPDATA%\QuickWhisper\recordings`
+  - macOS: `~/Library/Application Support/QuickWhisper/recordings`
+  - Linux: `~/.config/QuickWhisper/recordings`
+- **Custom folder**: Specify any folder of your choice

+### File Handling

+Control how recording files are managed:

+- **Overwrite the same file each time (default)**: Saves disk space by reusing the same filename
+- **Save each recording with date/time in filename**: Creates unique files like `recording_20240101_143052.wav`
+  - ⚠️ **Warning**: This option can consume significant disk space over time

+All configuration settings are saved to the `config/.env` file and will persist between application restarts.

 ## Screenshot

 ![QuickWhisper Interface](assets/quick-whisper-v1-5-0.png)